 Christian Health Share plans are taking center stage now that traditional health insurance is becoming out of reach for many families.
-Includes a Liberty health share review.
+Includes a Liberty health share review, and also if Mormons can use a Health Share.

 One day I got my new insurance premium.
 It had officially surpassed my mortgage payment.
 That is what made me consider a health share.